minfenglu/code_gen/README.md

 ## Data Collection

 All relevant files are located in the `preference_collection` folder.
+The app entry point is located in `code_generation_app.py`

 A screenshot of the preference selection interface if code pair is present:
 ![UI with code](./images/streamlit.png)